fidaa-mahboob/fidaa-mahboob/README.md

 - 👋 Hi, I’m @fidaa-mahboob
-- 👀 I’m interested in Full Stack Development / Back End Developement
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently building a project in AWS
-- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me fidaamahboob@gmail.com
-- 😄 Pronouns: He/Him

 <!---
 fidaa-mahboob/fidaa-mahboob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.